San Andres, Romblon: Demographics

-According to the 2015 census, San Andres has a population of 15,589 people.
+According to the 2024 census, San Andres has a population of 16,350 people, with a density of sigfig 16,350/112.00.

 Majority of the population speak Onhan language, while some barangays near Odiongan and Calatrava speak the Asi language.
 The inhabitants are predominantly Roman Catholic, with a small number of Protestants, Jehovah's Witnesses, and Iglesia ni Cristo.